-Code 35 sets when there is an idle speed error on a 2.5L engine.
-Refer to diagnosis in Section 4 for idle air control valve check for other engines.
+Code 35 sets when there is a problem with idle air control on a 2.5L engine.
+Refer to diagnosis in Section "4" for idle air control check for other engines.

 • System too lean.
 (High air/fuel ratio)

 Idle speed may be too high or too low.
 Engine speed may vary up and down, disconnecting IAC does not help.
 May set Code 44.